What to Know about CA SB-9

 How This Bill Works

-It is important to note that CA SB-9 is different than recent legislation for Accessory Dwelling Units (ADUs).
-Under CA SB-9, a homeowner who occupies a single family home in an area zoned for single-family homes exclusively will now be able to build or remodel to create a duplex on their property, or to split the property into two lots and build a second single-family home.
+It is important to note that CA SB-9 differs from recent legislation for Accessory Dwelling Units (ADUs).
+Under CA SB-9, a homeowner who occupies a single-family home in an area zoned for single-family dwellings exclusively will now be able to build or remodel to create a duplex on their property or to split the property into two lots and build a second single-family home.

 What Does SB 9 Say?

-SB 9 would allow for a maximum of four homes total or two homes per parcel if the lot was split.
-SB 9 is sometimes referred to as the “duplex law,” and critics claim entire neighborhoods of single-family homes could transition to duplexes.
+SB 9 would allow for a maximum of four homes total or two homes per parcel if the lot were split.
+SB 9 is sometimes called the “duplex law,” and critics claim that entire neighborhoods of single-family homes could transition to duplexes.
 [Source]

 Starting January 1, 2022, CA SB-9 went into effect.
-After years of talking about it, you can finally benefit from this legislation.
+After years of discussing it, you can finally benefit from this legislation.

 How Will CA SB 9 Affect Property Values?

 Time will tell how CA SB-9 will affect the property values of single-family homes.
-Some experts are concerned that single-family home values may go down as neighborhoods change to include more duplexes and smaller lots.
-Other experts think the opportunity to own an income property or divide your property to benefit family members will offset this potential loss in property value.
+Some experts are concerned that single-family home values may decrease as neighborhoods change to include more duplexes and smaller lots.
+Other experts think the opportunity to own an income or divide your property to benefit family members will offset this potential loss in property value.

 Whatever happens, experts predict that owning real estate in California will continue to be a good investment.